isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Network Analysis
 - [Cytoscape](http://www.cytoscape.org/) - Perhaps a bit complex to learn and use, but seems very powerful.
 Seems to be a large user-base.
 [Linux, Mac, Windows]
+- [Gephi](https://gephi.org/) - I'm told it's still a bit buggy, but I do remember it being easier to use than Cytoscape.
+Not sure if it can do as much, but definitely worth checking out as well!
+[Linux, Mac, Windows]

 ---